- Explain how social support is vital in health and longevity

 - Identify common stress reduction techniques

 The need to form and maintain strong, stable relationships with others is a powerful, pervasive, and fundamental human motive (Baumeister & Leary, 1995).
-Building strong interpersonal relationships with others helps us establish a network of close, caring individuals who can provide social support in times of distress, sorrow, and fear. can be thought of as the soothing impact of friends, family, and acquaintances (Baron & Kerr, 2003).
+Building strong interpersonal relationships with others helps us establish a network of close, caring individuals who can provide social support in times of distress, sorrow, and fear.
+Social support can be thought of as the soothing impact of friends, family, and acquaintances (Baron & Kerr, 2003).
 Social support can take many forms, including advice, guidance, encouragement, acceptance, emotional comfort, and tangible assistance (such as financial help).
 Thus, other people can be very comforting to us when we are faced with a wide range of life stressors, and they can be extremely helpful in our efforts to manage these challenges.
 Even in nonhuman animals, species mates can offer social support during times of stress.
 For example, elephants seem to be able to sense when other elephants are stressed and will often comfort them with physical contact—such as a trunk touch—or an empathetic vocal response (Krumboltz, 2014).

 Scientific interest in the importance of social support first emerged in the 1970s when health researchers developed an interest in the health consequences of being socially integrated (Stroebe & Stroebe, 1996).
 Interest was further fueled by longitudinal studies showing that social connectedness reduced mortality.
 In one classic study, nearly 7,000 Alameda County, California, residents were followed over 9 years.
 Those who had previously indicated that they lacked social and community ties were more likely to die during the follow-up period than those with more extensive social networks.
 Compared to those with the most social contacts, isolated men and women were, respectively, 2.3 and 2.8 times more likely to die.
 These trends persisted even after controlling for a variety of health-related variables, such as smoking, alcohol consumption, self-reported health at the beginning of the study, and physical activity (Berkman & Syme, 1979).